 “Data on antiviral sensitivity is limited from the human cases, but there is no reason to expect a change.”

 In response to the outbreak, Agustiono said the government was strengthening surveillance and tightening the movement of poultry between provinces to stem the outbreak.

 “The spread of the virus is epidemiologically controllable and we’re doing what we can to stop it,” he said, adding: “This outbreak has disrupted the animal husbandry sector and more importantly, is a public health issue.”

 Indonesia stopped importing poultry from Australia in December following a bird flu outbreak there, he said.
 However, there has been no ban on imports of certified ducks from other countries.

 About 60 million Indonesians keep poultry, including ducks, in their homesteads.
-Indonesia’s animal husbandry sector is worth US$2 billion, government statistics
+Indonesia’s animal husbandry sector is worth US$2 billion, government statistics show.

 Agriculture Minister Suswono, who like many Indonesians goes by only one name, said the outbreak was not yet an emergency.

 “According to our data, 160,000 ducks have died and compared to the population of 50 million reared ducks that’s a small number,” he told reporters.